crookedneighbor/scryfall-client/README.md

 scryfall.get('cards/named', {
   exact: 'windfall'
 }).then(function (card) {
-  return card.getImage()
+  const img = card.getImage()
-}).then(function (img) {
   img // set an img tag's src to this
 })
 ```

-### getBackImage(String size='normal') -> Array<String>
+### getBackImage(String size='normal') -> String

-Returns a Promise that resolves with an Array of image urls of the back of the card.
-In almost all cases, this will resolve with an Array with 1entry that is [Scryfall's URL for the backside of a card](https://img.scryfall.com/errors/missing.jpg).
-For [transform cards](https://scryfall.com/search?q=layout%3Atransform), it will resolve with an Array with one entry that is the back face of the card.
+Returns the image url of the back of the card.
+In almost all cases, this will return [Scryfall's URL for the backside of a card](https://img.scryfall.com/errors/missing.jpg).
+For [transform cards](https://scryfall.com/search?q=layout%3Atransform).
+It will return the image url for the back face of the card.

 The default format parameter is `'normal'`.
 As of the writing of this documentation, the valid values are: